SVENGroup/openapi-to-pdf/docs/Configuration.md

 Any options set through the command line interface take precedence over the configuration file like when using the `--title` and `--subtitle` options.

-All `string` type fields support Github Flavored Markdown.
+All `string` type fields support Markdown.

 When either the  `pdf_config.pdf_options.headerTemplate` or `pdf_config.pdf_options.footerTemplate` is defined, the default styling for the header and/or footer will be ignored.
 Thus, you must specify your own styling within those options similar to how it is defined in the `getPdfConfigWithHeaderFooter` function of [/src/config/index.ts](./src/config/index.ts).